balajialg/Datahub-Test-Repo/troubleshoot.md

 **What should I do if my code is running slow?**

-In general, it could be attributed to the varied programming practices adopted that might have slowed the operation of the hub.
+In general, this issue could be attributed to the varied programming practices adopted that might have slowed the operation of the hub.
 Check whether your code does any of the following,

 - You are running an infinite loop
 - Your computation/calculation is big